paser-group/KubeSec/README.md

 # Taintube: Taint Tracking for Security Analysis of Kubernetes Manifests

 ## Development Environment
 We use Conda to manage the virtual environment for KubeSec.
 To see the content of the environment, see [environment.yml](./environment.yml).
+The tool uses [`yq`](https://github.com/mikefarah/yq) as a pre-requisite.

 To use the environment, use the following commands.